Zechariah 14 Fulfilled–including the splitting of the Mount of Olives!

 Fulfilled!
 Zechariah 14:6-7 Commentary: A Miraculous Light from the Temple lit up Jerusalem turning Night to Day at the Start of the Jewish War.
 Day Became Night during the Crucifixion.

 In these two verses, Zechariah predicts that during the time of the end there will be a day without daylight and a night without darkness.
 Is there any historical record of such an event?
-In describing the crucifixion of Jesus, the author of Luke writes, “It was the now about the sixth hour, and darkness came over the whole land until the ninth hour, for the sun stopped shining.”
-In these verses Luke says that darkness came over the land from the sixth to the ninth hour of the day during Jesus’ crucifixion.
+In describing the crucifixion of Jesus, the author of Luke writes, “It was now about the sixth hour, and darkness came over the whole land until the ninth hour, for the sun stopped shining.”16 In these verses Luke says that darkness came over the land from the sixth to the ninth hour of the day during Jesus’ crucifixion.
 This is the day without light predicted by Zechariah in v.
 6. (Day also became night shortly after the death of the lawless one.
 See The Historical Appearance of Christ at the Death of the Beast Fulfills 2 Thessalonians 2:8 and Revelation 19:19-20.)

 This is not the only recorded incidence in the annals of history in which the natural order of day and night were violated.
 Approximately thirty three years later among the miraculous signs immediately preceding the Jewish revolt against Rome, a bazaar event is said to have occurred at the ninth hour.
 This time it was the ninth hour of the night.
-Josephus writes, “[O]n the eighth day of the month Xanthicus [Nisan], and at the ninth hour of the night, so great a light shone round the altar and the holy house, that it appeared to be bright daytime; which light lasted for half an hour.”
+Josephus writes, “[O]n the eighth day of the month Xanthicus [Nisan], and at the ninth hour of the night, so great a light shone round the altar and the holy house, that it appeared to be bright daytime; which light lasted for half an hour.”17

 Fulfilled!
 Zechariah 14:6-7 Commentary: Night turned to Day at the Ninth Hour–Twelve Hours after the Temple Curtain tore in Two at Jesus’ Death at the Ninth Hour of the Day.

-The Messiah’s second visit to the temple fulfills the Jewish custom of the daily sacrifice.
+The Messiah’s second visit to the Temple may fulfill the Jewish custom of the daily sacrifice.
 According to Exodus 29:38, the priests were to offer one lamb in the morning and another in the evening every day.
 It seems that Jesus had entered the Holy of Holies twice, once at the ninth hour of the day and again at the ninth hour of the night before the harvest at the end of the age.
 But is there any other significance to these two violations of nature?

 Fulfilled!
 Zechariah 14:6-7 Commentary: The Fact that Day turned to Night and Night to Day is a Miraculous Sign that God had Broken His Covenant with David and the Levites.